Structural results for the Tree Builder Random Walk: Introduction

 for any compact $K\subset\R$, in probability, or even almost surely.
 This could follow from the quantitative Markov Chain Ergodic Theorem \cite[Theorem 12.21]{levin2017markov} applied to the random walk on the ``frozen'' graphs between growth times.

 The next natural question would be the full (functional) scaling limit of the processes $(H_{nt})_{t\ge 0}$ where, as usual, the process at integer times is extended to all real times by linear interpolation.
-As a natural comparison, one should also look at possible scaling limits of the height process $(H^{\mathrm{BA},n}_{t})_{t\in [0,\infty)}$ (again, the process at integer times is extended to all real times by linear interpolation) of a simple random walk on a BA tree with fixed $n$ vertices, started from the stationary distribution.
-In light of \eqref{Katona.localCLT} and \eqref{Katona.piCLT}, one may guess that \emph{if} the centered and scaled processes
+As a direct continuation of our conjectures~\eqref{Hlim} and~\eqref{HellCLT}, we first look at the time scale $\sigma^2_{\hat{n}} \asymp \log n$, much shorter than the total time $n$.
+As a natural comparison, one should also look at possible scaling limits of the height process $(H^{\mathrm{BA},n}_{t})_{t\in [0,\infty)}$ (again, the process at integer times is extended to all real times by linear interpolation) of a simple random walk on a BA tree with fixed $n$ vertices, started from the stationary distribution (corresponding to the fact that the \name{} spends most of its time in stationarity).
+In light of~\eqref{Katona.localCLT} and~\eqref{Katona.piCLT}, one may guess that \emph{if} the centered and scaled processes

 have a Markovian scaling limit as $n\to\infty$, then the limit should be a stationary Gaussian process, such as an Ornstein-Uhlenbeck process.
 (We are not aware of such results in the literature.)
-Then, for the TBRW, since at a typical moment $n$ the process is close to stationarity on its current tree, and far from adding a new leaf, it is natural to guess that the processes
+Then, for the \name{}, since at a typical moment $n$ the process is close to stationarity on its current tree, and far from adding a new leaf, it is natural to guess that the processes

 have the same limit as~\eqref{BAtlogn}.